mailgun/documentation/source/api-email-validation.rst

 mailbox_is_disposable_address    The mailbox has been identified to be a disposable address.
-Disposable address are temporary, generally one time use, addresses. mailbox_is_role_address          The mailbox is a role based address (ex. support@..., marketing@...). catch_all                        The validity of the recipient address cannot be determined as the provider accepts any and all email regardless of whether or not the recipient’s mailbox exists.
+Disposable address are temporary, generally one time use, addresses. mailbox_is_role_address          The mailbox is a role based address (ex. support@..., marketing@...). catch_all                        The validity of the recipient address cannot be determined as the provider accepts any and all email regardless of whether or not the recipient’s mailbox exists. long_term_disposable             The mailbox has been identified as a long term disposable address.
+Long term disposable addresses can be quickly and easily deactivated by users, but they will not expire without user intervention.
 =============================    ==========================================================================================================================================================================================

 Result Types